AlphaSyndrome: Tackling the Syndrome Measurement Circuit Scheduling Problem for QEC Codes: Acknowledgements

 \section{Acknowledgements}

 We thank the anonymous reviewers for their constructive feedback.
 This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research under Contract No. DE-AC05-00OR22725 through the Accelerated Research in Quantum Computing Program MACH-Q project, the U.S. National Science Foundation CAREER Award No. CCF-2338773, and ExpandQISE Award No. OSI 2427020.
-GL was also supported by the Intel Rising Star Award.